 |Transmit Power||-10 dBm+ (15 dBm @ 2.4 GHz)||10 dBm+||10 dBm+||6 dBm||N/A||max 10 dBm (depending on freq.)||max 10 dBm (depending on freq.)|

-In addition to the LimeSDR Mini iteself, we’re also offering a few accessories.
+In addition to the LimeSDR Mini iteself, we’re also offering a few accessories and options.

 We’ve designed a custom acrylic enclosure to protect your LimeSDR Mini and make it easy to throw it into your pocket or bag without worrying about damaging the board.